datacamp-content/courses-introduction-to-shell/chapter3.md

 *without* including the header "Tooth".
 Use `cut`, `grep`, and `sort` in that order, and remember that the names are in column 2.
+(Please use tab completion to fill in the complete filename rather than using wildcards.)

 *** =solution
 ```{shell}